Earl Woodyard

 In 2006, Woodyard was appointed to the position of deputy chief by the late Mayor Robert O’Connor, following the resignation of then chief Dominic Costa.
 In October of that same year, anticipating reassignment by a new mayor and police administration, Woodyard retired from the bureau.

-Throughout his career, Woodyard was known as a no-nonsense leader and tough, but fair, disciplinarian.
-His career with the Bureau of Police was not without incident, as would be with any officer who assertively, and without fear, takes on the criminal element in the interest of public safety and justice.
+Throughout his career, Woodyard maintained a strict disciplinary approach.
+His tenure with the Bureau of Police included several documented incidents arising from his law enforcement activities.

 In spite of his resolve to stop the criminal element, it was not uncommon for Woodyard to be approached by those he had arrested and thanked for his actions, telling him that the arrest served as a wake-up call to change their lives.
 His love and dedication to his career could be summed up in a statement he often told his son, “Find a job where you wake up every morning and can’t wait to go to work.”

 Woodyard was a private man, and in spite of a no-nonsense demeanor, he was warm and open with those he did allow into his inner circle.
 He often took promising young officers under his wing to provide them with guidance and advice.
 Those closest to him will attest to his sense of humor, often played out through harmless pranks, and he would tell about for years later.

 Never did he discuss the horror and violence he experienced as a young Marine in Viet Nam, coupled with those experienced on the job.
 Those demons haunted him and ultimately contributed to his death.
 On April 6, 2015, Woodyard was discovered dead at his suburban Baldwin, Pennsylvania residence, in what has been ruled as a suicide.
 He leaves a wife and a son who bears his name.